 Here are the signs of labor when it actually starts and what it feels like or could feel like so you know what to expect.
 Not everyone experiences the same thing and it does depend on which way your baby is facing as to how it will feel during your labor.

-1. Cervix is Dilating– This could happen a few weeks leading up to labor and for some women it happens around 40 weeks pregnant but is a good sign of labour coming soon.
+– This could happen a few weeks leading up to labor and for some women, it happens around 40 weeks pregnant but is a good sign of labor coming soon.

-3. Braxton Hicks– When your contractions start to get closer and closer together you are about to go into labor.
-If they are four minutes apart, lasting for one minute and keep going for an hour and also getting stronger and more frequent then your are most definitely in labor and should start getting ready to go.
+– When your contractions start to get closer and closer together you are about to go into labor.
+If they are four minutes apart, lasting for one minute and keep going for an hour and also getting stronger and more frequent then you are most definitely in labor and should start getting ready to go.

 - You don’t have to rush because labor does take a while but you should get your bags loaded, eat something and make sure you call the people you need to.

-- If your in doubt then call your doctor just to be safe.
+- If you’re in doubt then call your doctor just to be safe.

-4. Rhythmic Back Pain– This is what happened to me and it is harder to know what is happening, it feels different then normal contractions but there still is a rhythm to them a bit like waves.
+– This is what happened to me and it is harder to know what is happening, it feels different than normal contractions but there still is a rhythm to them a bit like waves.
 Not many women will experience this so you may not have this happen to you but if you do then your in back labor which is more painful I think then normal labor (I’m sorry if you have this).

 - This has to do with how your baby is positioned in your Uterus and they can push on your spine causing back pain and labor.

-5. Your Water Breaks– Your water breaking isn’t like a sudden rush of fluid but more like a trickle or a feeling like your peeing yourself.
+– Your water breaking isn’t like a sudden rush of fluid but more like a trickle or a feeling like your peeing yourself.
 I think that is the only way to describe it and it can stain things so make sure to grab a maxi pad to wear on your way to the hospital (it will hold the fluid until you get there, this is a trick I used this last time and saved our car seats and my clothes).
-Honestly I think this is the worst part of giving birth is being wet from the amniotic fluid!
+Honestly, I think this is the worst part of giving birth is being wet from the amniotic fluid!